Legal Sidebari

 for failure to state a claim does not fal within the plain and unambiguous meaning” of the three strikes

 provision.
-By contrast, a majority of appel ate courts that have considered the issue held that dismissal
+By contrast, a majority of appel ate courts that have considered the issue held tha

 without prejudice counts as a strike under the PLRA.
 Those courts general y relied on the fact that the text